Skip to main content

 Internship Assessment

-With UG learning is coming to be almost there to graduate the new case presented to OPD with complaints of fever M Bhuvana phanindra, 9th semister, Roll no.74.
+M Bhuvana phanindra, MBBS, 8semister, rollno :74.
 This is online E log book to discuss our patient’s de-identified health data shared after taking his/her/guardian’s signed informed consent.
 Here we discuss our individual patient’s problems through series of inputs from available global online community of experts with an aim to solve those patients clinical problems with collective current best evidence based inputs.
-This e-log book also reflects my patient centred online learning portfolio and your valuable inputs on comment box is welcome As a part of "patient clinical data analysis" I was given this case to improve my clinical competence in reading and comprehending along with history taking , clinical findings, and investigations , investigations to come up with a diagnosis .
-This is the reflection of my case study: 65 year old female resident of Nalgonda came
+This e-log book also reflects my patient centered online learning portfolio and your valuable inputs on comment box is welcome .
+In order to comprehend and analyse the outcome of the patient the following e-log will be focusing on patient centered covid progression along with the co-morbid condition related to his renal system.
+Following is my reflection of case sheet: Presenting complaints: 70 year old male with * Decreased urine output * since,3days. * Pedal EDEMA * since, 2days * * shortness of breath * since, 1day * * Facial puffiness * since,1...